ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 In the example we worked through above, notice how the first deduction uses information from the `LEAKS` half of the puzzle to rule out the location of `DEUCE` (`2`) in the `MAJOR` half of the puzzle earlier than it normally could.
-In other words, `LEAKS`' strengths covers for `MAJOR`'s weaknesses, which in turn gives `MAJOR` enough information to cover `LEAKS`' weaknesses.
+In other words, `LEAKS`' strengths cover for `MAJOR`'s weaknesses, which in turn gives `MAJOR` enough information to cover `LEAKS`' weaknesses.
 By exploiting the asymmetry in the strengths and weaknesses of each strategy, we're able to iteratively refine both strategies to perform *better* than the sum of their parts!